-The parental giving of a dowry in exchange for their daughter's hand in marriage is an ancient custom that has been practiced all over the world and still continues in some parts of the world.
-Many cultures still expect, or in some cases, demand a dowry as a condition to accept a marriage proposal, mostly in areas including Asia, Northern Africa and even certain regions of Europe.
+The parental giving of a dowry in exchange for a daughter's hand in marriage is an ancient custom that has been practiced all over the world.
+It continues in some parts of the world today.
+Many cultures still expect, or in some cases, demand a dowry as a condition to accept a marriage proposal.
+This is still practiced in some areas of Asia, Northern Africa, and even certain regions of Europe.
 The tradition of a dowry has decreased over time and it is no longer a common custom in developed countries or urban areas.

+During the wedding ceremony, the custom of giving away the bride was an acknowledgment that the dowry had been negotiated and the bride had her father's blessing.
 In ancient times, a hefty dowry could serve to increase the desirability of a woman for marriage.
-Men could potentially consider a marriage proposal based on the size of their expected dowry in order to build power and wealth for their own families.
+Men could potentially consider a marriage proposal based on the size of their expected dowry to build power and wealth for their own families.

 The Purpose of a Dowry

 In ancient times, a dowry was given to the groom and his family in exchange for the bride as a way of ensuring that she is properly taken care of and comfortable.
 In those times, it was also expected that the bride would leave her family home to reside with or near her new husband's family.
 This gift would serve to provide a bit of financial security in the case of widowhood and was thought to eventually provide for the couple's future children as well.
 A dowry could also be considered a conditional offering that would be expected to be returned in the case of divorce, abuse, or another mistreatment of the bride.